- Representative Matters

 - Honors & Awards

-For over 20 years, Michael Keats has maintained a diverse and high-profile trial and appellate practice representing sophisticated clients in "bet the company" litigation and regulatory matters.
+Michael Keats is the co-head of Stroock’s Financial Services Litigation and Enforcement practice.
+For more than 20 years, Mr. Keats has maintained a diverse and high-profile trial and appellate practice representing sophisticated clients in "bet the company" litigation and regulatory matters.

 From 2007-2012, Mr. Keats served as a Managing Director in Goldman Sachs' Litigation and Regulatory Proceedings Group.
 In that capacity, he handled major regulatory and litigation matters during a period of extraordinary market upheaval and regulatory change across virtually all of Goldman Sachs' businesses.
 Mr. Keats managed derivative litigation against Goldman Sachs' board of directors regarding a host of challenged business practices, and advised executive management and senior business personnel on the full range of litigation and regulatory enforcement issues arising both before and after the financial crisis.
 Mr. Keats represented Goldman Sachs before government officials, supervisory regulators and enforcement staff worldwide, as well as before congressional investigative committees.
 Mr. Keats worked directly with Goldman Sachs' media relations, investor relations, public disclosure and accounting functions in the regular cycle of financial reporting during the financial crisis as well as in the crisis management context.